Product Information – or all of my secrets…

 I make the buttons, magnets and clutches with my bare hands, because doing it while wearing mittens or gloves would be ridiculous.

 I then found a company that is based in the US, with most of their shirts made in the US.
 RoyalApparel.com Yippee!
 They have a large spectrum of colors and styles with some organic options too.
 There are a few downsides though, the shirts are incredibly small, not necessarily made for our regular American woman with breasts and say… bones.
 So you must go up a size or even two.
 Which is hard to do when you are bombarded with the American media and those stupid magazines already making you feel horrible for being anything but a size 2 or 4!
 I feel like cutting off the tags and resizing them myself.
-Don’t think I won’t.
+If only I had that kind of time.

 My first batch of shirts were made by the people at the Vera Project.
 A cool, volunteer led music and art venue next to the Space Needle and EMP.
-Check it out, http://theveraproject.org/silkscreen/ They did a great job, but I pride myself on being crafty so I took a class, paid attention and used some of my hard earned cash on a four color press.
+Check it out, http://theveraproject.org/silkscreen/ They did a great job, but I pride myself on being fairly crafty so I took a class, paid attention and used some of my hard earned cash on a four color press.
 By watching tutorials and a lot of trial and error, I am able to screen print the shirts myself using water based ink.
-The pay sucks but the satisfaction of learning a new skill is well worth it!
+The pay sucks and my boss is a nightmare (me) but the satisfaction of learning a new skill is well worth it!

 I glossed over the clutches.
 I have the liner fabric made by http://www.spoonflower.com It is the coolest site.
 You can design fabric!!!
 I love ingenuity.
 So again, with my ridiculously talented and computer savvy husband, I now have a liner made up of vintage stewardesses as well as a safety information card option.
 Making the clutches is a laborious project and one I should charge more for.
-This is what happens, I cut the fabric and vinyl, then cut the a/c or f/a design out.
-From there I glue on the white vinyl, then stitch the decorative stitching around the design when the glue dries.
-Sew on the zipper, sew up the sides, turn it right side out and VOILA!
-You have a cute little bag to put your treats in!
+There are many steps, so I try to knock them out a step at a time over a period of weeks.
+Every surface in my house is usually covered with vinyl, cloth and zippers.